Blog home / Dolpo: The way trekking in Nepal used to be

 Preparation advice?

-I would recommend people get themselves as fit as they can before departure.
+I recommend people get themselves as fit as they can before departure.
 It’s not a challenging trip.
 It’s more moderate to challenging.
 But still, being fit will ensure they get as much as possible out of the trekking experience.

 Is there much interaction with the locals?